cloudinary/cloudinary-vue/src/components/CLDPoster.md

 `CLDPoster` is an optional `CLDVideo` child that will specify image resource to be provided to `poster` attribute of the `video` element.

+### Attributes

+Refer to base [Cloudinary JS SDK](https://github.com/cloudinary/cloudinary_js#configuration) for configuration options.

+See [Image transformations documentation](http://cloudinary.com/documentation/image_transformations) for all the options accepted by `CLDImage` and `CLDTransformation`.

+Options provided to the component instance are going to be transformed from lower camel case to snake case.

+### Events

+Component instance does not emit any events.

 ### Usage

 ```jsx